milonmaze/privacy-terms-observatory/explore.zoom.us/en-us/trust/transparency.html.md

 We will not update the transparency report for this reporting period other than as required by law.

-Here is a summary of the requests we’ve processed from July 1, 2021 through December 31, 2021, and how we responded to them.
-If you would like to see our 2021 - Q1/Q2 Transparency Report, use the date selection in the chart below.
+Here is a summary of the requests we’ve processed from January 1, 2022 through June 30, 2022, and how we responded to them.
+If you would like to see our previous Transparency Reports, use the date selection in the chart below.

 U.S. Requests